Published on January 23, 2020

 These side effects are common with many medications that Americans take today, but the biggest concern right now is whether or not Zantac can cause cancer or other long-term side effects.
 Ultimately, the research is still out on the certainty of whether or not Zantac users are at an increased risk of certain cancers, which is why the FDA has not yet instituted a mandatory recall.

-Contact 1-800-Injured To Connect With a Personal Injury Attorney
+Contact Balkin & Mausner To Talk To A Personal Injury Attorney

 If you or a loved one has been diagnosed with cancer that you believe may be associated with taking Zantac or ranitidine, you should speak with an attorney as soon as possible to understand your rights as a consumer and a patient.
-1-800-Injured has a large network of trustworthy, proven personal injury lawyers who we will be happy to connect you with in order to get started on your case today.
+Balkin & Mausner has proven personal injury lawyers who will be happy to get started on your case today.

 There are a series of class-action lawsuits across the United States that are being filed in regards to the cancer concerns around Zantac and ranitidine, and there are many other options for you as an individual that you can explore with the help of a lawyer.
 Contact us now to get started.